Aireak/Fashion_Mnist_Classification/README.md

         pip install tensorflow

 ## Running the Code
-i.
-Navigate to the project directory. ii.
-Run the python script:  fashion_mnist_cnn.ipynb
+1. Navigate to the project directory.
+2. Run the python script:  fashion_mnist_cnn.ipynb

 ## Understanding the Code:
 The script does the following